LONDON YOUTH CHOIR

 London Youth Choir is our senior mixed voice choir for young people from across London in school year 11 to age 23.
-Working across a wide-ranging repertoire encompassing many styles, cultures and languages, London Youth Choir members also receive separate musicianship classes to improve their score-reading, listening and ensemble skills, and enjoy performance opportunities from recording sessions to arena concerts.
+Working across a wide-ranging repertoire encompassing many styles, cultures and languages, London Youth Choir members also receive musicianship training to improve their score-reading, listening and ensemble skills, and enjoy performance opportunities from recording sessions to arena concerts.

 London Youth Choir is for young people in school year 11 to age 23 who live anywhere in London.